Accidents and first-aid: health and safety law

 - providing additional training for first-aiders where there are special hazards

-- informing the emergency services of specific hazards etc. in advance
+- informing the emergency services of any specific hazards in advance

 - issuing personal first-aid kits